Air Tigers

-The Tamil Eelam Air Force or Sky Tigers (Tamil: வான்புலிகள்) was the air-wing of the Liberation Tigers of Tamil Eelam (LTTE), who used it against the Government of Sri Lanka.
+The Tamil Eelam Air Force or Sky Tigers (Tamil: வான்புலிகள்) was the air service branch of the Divisions of the Liberation Tigers of Tamil Eelam, who used it against the Government of Sri Lanka.
 They also called themselves the Tamileelam Air Force (TAF).
 Though the existence of the Sky Tigers had been the subject of speculation for many years, the existence of the wing was only revealed after an attack in March 2007, during Eelam War IV.

 Early reports of the Sky Tigers

-The LTTE credits the formation of the Sky Tigers air-wing to Colonel Shankar, alias Vythialingam Sornalingam, a diploma graduate of Hartley College in Point Pedro.
+The LTTE credits the formation of the Sky Tigers air-wing to Vythialingam Sornalingam, known by his nom de guerre Colonel Shankar, a diploma graduate of Hartley College in Point Pedro.
 He has an Engineering Diploma in Aeronautics from Hindustan Engineering College in Tamil Nadu, India.

-On November 27–28, 1998, Tamilnet reported the LTTE-operated Voice Of Tiger radio station had claimed “Aircraft of the Sky Tiger wing of the Liberation Tigers [had] sprinkled flowers over the cemeteries of the slain LTTE cadres in Mulliyawalai,” during the annual Heroes Day celebrations.
+On November 27–28, 1998, Tamilnet reported the LTTE-operated Voice Of Tiger radio station had claimed "Aircraft of the Sky Tiger wing of the Liberation Tigers [had] sprinkled flowers over the cemeteries of the slain LTTE cadres in Mulliyawalai," during the annual Heroes Day celebrations.
 Earlier in the month, the web-based news agency reported (November 19, 1998) an unidentified aircraft allegedly belonging to the LTTE had been spotted in the Thondamanaaru region in Jaffna by Sri Lankan Navy officials.
 The report also said the Tigers had built an airstrip in the Mullaitivu army base after it was overrun by the LTTE in 1996.